 STEP 1: SUPRAGINGIVAL CLEANING

-The tartar and plaque that is visible above the gum line is removed so that all surfaces of each tooth may be visualized.
+Tartar and plaque that are visible above the gumline are removed so that the full surface of each tooth may be visualized and evaluated.

 STEP 3: ASSESSMENT